jorisvandenbossche/course-python-data/notebooks/visualization_02_seaborn.md

 **EXERCISE**

 Create a barplot with the number of victims ("n_victims") for each hour of the day for each category in the gender column.
-Before plotting, calculate the victims for each hour of the day and each gender with Pandas and assign it to the variable `victims_gender_hour_of_day`.
+Before plotting, calculate the total number of victims for each hour of the day and each gender with Pandas and assign it to the variable `victims_gender_hour_of_day`.

 Create a separate subplot for each gender category in a separate row and apply the `rocket` color palette.